jessemonroy650/top-phonegap-mistakes/new-to-Phonegap.md

   `<feature>` tags are deprecated.
 That means they are no longer used.
   You can [read about it here](http://docs.build.phonegap.com/en_US/configuring_features.md.html#Features)

+  Aside from the debug-server feature, the feature tag is essentially deprecated on PhoneGap Build since PhoneGap APIs were pluginized.
+Permissions are now generally managed by individual plugins, and application manifests and permissions can be modified directly using the config-file element.
+However for backwards-compatibility, they are still supported and map to device permissions on Android and Windows Phone 8:

 **Some additional related articles**